avatar42/genSpring/README.md

 # Setup
 Basically set your options in /genSpring/src/main/resources/sheet.properties <br>
+** Note after a clean you will be asked to auth to Google to access the sheet.
+See target/tokens folder**

 ## DB to create tables in (note if blank and db.driver=org.sqlite.JDBC creates a SQLite DB in sheet.outdir folder.
 See Db.getUrl(ResourceBundle bundle, String folder))
 db.url=jdbc:sqlite:L:/sites/git/genSpring/target/watchlistDB.sqlite